cmda-tt/course-18-19/readme.md

 ## Programme

-This course is given at [Communication and Multimedia Design][bachelor], a design bachelor focused on interactive digital products and services.
+This track is given at [Communication and Multimedia Design][bachelor], a design bachelor focused on interactive digital products and services.
 CMD is part of the [Faculty of Digital Media and Creative Industries][faculty] at the [Amsterdam University of Applied Sciences][university].